One Flew Over the Cuckoo's Nest (film): Casting

-Forman also considered Shelley Duvall for the role of Candy; coincidentally, she, Nicholson, and Scatman Crothers (who portrays Turkle) all later appeared as part of the main cast of The Shining.
+Forman also considered Shelley Duvall for the role of Candy; coincidentally, Nicholson, Scatman Crothers (who portrays Turkle), and she all later appeared as part of the main cast of The Shining.
 Bud Cort was considered for the role of Billy Bibbit before Brad Dourif was cast.
-Michael Douglas said that he was too young to play McMurphy but "It did cross my mind that maybe I could play Billy Bibbit.
+Michael Douglas said that he was too young to play McMurphy, but "It did cross my mind that maybe I could play Billy Bibbit.
 Then Brad Dourif came in for an audition, and I just said, 'Well, that's our Billy.'"

 Rehearsals

 Prior to commencement of filming, a week of rehearsals started on January 4, 1975, in Oregon shortly after Nicholson concluded his previous film The Fortune (1975).
 The cast watched the patients in their daily routine and at group therapy.
 Jack Nicholson and Louise Fletcher also witnessed electroconvulsive therapy being performed on a patient.